 There are many different forms of treatment that addiction treatment specialists will use to help treat your addiction.
-This is because of the complexity of addiction and all the factors that help cause addiction to occur that you need to address.
-One factor that often causes people to start abusing substances is poor mental health.
+This is due to the complexity of addiction and all the factors that help cause addiction to occur.
+For example, one of the most common factors that often cause people to start abusing substances is poor mental health.
 Therefore, the best addiction treatment programs will offer forms of treatment that will also help improve your mental health.
-One form of treatment that benefits both the physical and mental health of its patients is art therapy.
+One form of treatment that benefits both the physical and mental health of its patients is art therapy rehabilitation.
 This is evident in the fact that many of the mental health and addiction treatment benefits of art therapy overlap.

 To help you understand why you should attend an addiction treatment program with art therapy in it, we’re going to go over all of the mental health and addiction treatment benefits of art therapy.
 We’ll also go into detail about what exactly art therapy entails.